JetBrains/teamcity-documentation/topics/teamcity-nunit-test-launcher.md

 <note>

-* If you need to access the path to the TeamCity NUnit launcher from some process, you can add the `%system.teamcity.dotnet.nunitlauncher%` [environment variable](configuring-build-parameters.md).
+* If you need to access the path to the TeamCity NUnit launcher from some process, you can add the `%\system.teamcity.dotnet.nunitlauncher%` [environment variable](configuring-build-parameters.md).
 * Values surrounded with `%` in custom scripts in the [Command Line runner](command-line.md) are treated as TeamCity references.

 </note>